 Title III-B Services can be provided on-site (in-house) or off-site.
 These services must be structured, organized, and overseen by assigned senior center's staff or volunteer.
-Participants of Title III-B Services must be entered into the A&D system by the 15th day of the following month for services provided for the prior month.
+Participants of Title III-B Services must be entered into the CLS preferred Data Entry Program by the 15th day of the following month for services provided for the prior month.